icon_megaphone

 After reviewing your costs and checking what other laundromats charge, you can decide on the best pricing strategy.

-Base rates on machine size and cycle type
+Price by machine size and cycle type

-Larger machines should cost more per load since they use more water, electricity, and detergent.
-Similarly, premium cycles (hot water, extra rinse, or heavy-duty wash) should be priced higher than standard cycles.
+• Larger machines should cost more per load since they use more water, electricity, and detergent.

-Bundle services for higher value
+Bundle services to increase average order value

 • Wash & dry combo: Slight discount for customers using both services together.